 Math can be hard, and every child learns math differently.
 We have some good suggestions, but you will have to find the perfect program that works for your child.
 Personally, I have 4 children and have tried more than 4 different math programs with various degrees of success, depending on which child and which year they are studying.

 But this is quite possibly one of the reasons you are homeschooling your children in the first place… having the flexibility to try different options that are customized to your child’s exact learning style.
 We feel that every student should read The Hobbit, but not every student necessarily needs to try (or possibly struggle with) Math Program X.

 You might want to check out our article about suggested math programs in which I review the various programs we’ve used over the years.
 Be sure to read the comments where several customers weighed in on programs they have used as well.

-We also have a Frequently Asked Questions page.
+We also have a Frequently Asked Questions and a Build Your Library Support page.
 If there is something else you have a question with that has not yet been answered in either of these places, leave us a comment below (it will not be published, just sent to us).
 We will either send you an e-mail or add it to our FAQ list!
 Thanks!

 Post Comments from Facebook

 Steve N Jessica via Facebook (1/23/2017) – I saved a ton of money buying used books on amazon and at my local used bookstore.
 While having “box day” is exciting, homeschooling should be teaching us to THINK OUTSIDE THE BOX

 - Build Your Library curriculum (1/23/2017) – Exactly!
 We just bought a “used” book on Amazon for $0.24, plus shipping instead of the list price of $15.

 - Laura via Facebook (1/23/2017) – Plus, I find so many of the books at the library!
 Huge money saver.